Coherence for Frobenius pseudomonoids and the geometry of linear proofs: Abstract

 \section{Abstract}

-We prove coherence theorems for Frobenius pseudomonoids and snakeorators in monoidal bicategories.
-As a consequence we obtain a 3d notation for proofs in nonsymmetric multiplicative linear logic, with a geometrical notion of equivalence, and without the need for a global correctness criterion or thinning links.
-We argue that traditional proof nets are the 2d projections of these 3d diagrams.
+We present a 3\-dimensional notation for proofs in nonsymmetric multiplicative linear logic with units, with a geometrical notion of equivalence, and without the need for a global correctness criterion or thinning links.
+We argue that traditional proof nets are the 2\-dimensional projections of these 3\-dimensional diagrams.
+These results rely on a coherence result for Frobenius pseudomonoids, for which we give a direct combinatorial proof.